- $1065 per credit

 Absolutely.
 We actually encourage students to take a couple courses as a non-matriculated student before applying to the Master's program.
 We want to make sure we are a good fit for you and your career goals.
 However, earning the certificate does not guarantee admission to the master's program.
 Students must still meet the program admission requirements, including an appropriate math background.

-The program requires a final portfolio and 36 credits.
+The program requires 36 credits.
 Three credits are from the TADP 556 capstone course.
 Specific details are on the Master's webpage.

 Students may choose any five (5) 3-credit courses for their certificate, allowing them to study topics that are the most applicable to their careers.
 The program offers 14 courses within the calendar year; students get advance notice of these courses for planning purposes.
 The certificate requires a 3.0 cumulative GPA in these 3 credit graduate T&D courses.